kevi793/reactive-pg/README.md

 # reactive-pg
-This repo gives an example of how to create your own producer & operators like map, etc.
+This repo gives an example of how to create your own publishers/subscribers & operators like map, etc.